deybvagm/activation/README.rst

-activation function for machine learning
+activation function for machine learning.
+This package only computes the sigmoid activation function on an scalar or a numpy array

 * Free software: MIT license